knu-plml/automl-medical/GoogleAutoML(VertexAI).md

 13. Click 'TRAIN NEW MODEL' from the right side of your screen and select 'Other'.
 ![12](https://github.com/knu-plml/automl-medical/assets/89115326/a6814c82-ce8b-420d-b36b-eb6ca2039a19)
 ---
-14. From 'Training Method', select 'AutoML' and 'CONTINUE'.
+14. From 'Training method', select 'AutoML' and 'CONTINUE'.
 ![13](https://github.com/knu-plml/automl-medical/assets/89115326/10e3fa70-4cde-482a-aeb8-268219707db7)
 ---
 15. From 'Model detail', select the target column (cardio) and 'CONTINUE'.